 If the patterns are for your own personal use, you can very easily get away will the basic pattern making tools and develop your patterns on paper.
 This is a lot simpler to get started.

 2. Patterns For Future Customers

 If you are a dressmaker or upcoming fashion designer wanting to know how to make your own sewing patterns to use on clients, you could also get started by learning how to develop personal blocks.

 This would put you in a great position to develop custom blocks for each of your clients or your target customers for designers.
 Designers, this would be a great way to develop your ‘house blocks’ so there is consistency in your brand’s collections.
-(You can also sign up for the free pattern making basics course here.)

 Aside from drafting the basic blocks from scratch, the designers amongst you could also think about developing your patterns digitally using a programme such as Adobe Illustrator.
 You will find it easier to create the patterns on paper first and then scan them in and digitise them, until your skills have developed enough that you can work directly in Illustrator.